AdrianvEik/AdrianPack/README.md

 Most of the functions have test cases which are placed in Extra_test.py and for Compress_array in Helper_test.py

-ODE.py consists of three approximation methods for numerically calculating ODE's
+ODE.py consists of three approximation methods for numerically calculating ODEs
 * Euler approximation
 * Runga-Kutta 2nd order
 * Runga-Kutta 4th order